A SHOT-BY-SHOT ANALYSIS

 Clay and his robbery aren't judged as "evil" in he Killing, but the dog could be viewed as functioning in The Killing as described above (it is certainly a child substitute), and we have a hint of that perhaps here, too, in The Shining with the dog appearing at this point, as Jack describes how Wendy will love the Overlook, and Danny instead is keyed in to the evil lurking there, Tony acting as medium.
-Either Tony or Danny is opening the luggage and showing what is really there.

 Under shot 413 in The Shining analysis I note:

 Cut to Durkin viewed now from behind the counter.
 A cartoon plays on the television, a strongman green flea pestering a dog and making great leaps as he walks.
 From this view we see to the right and rear two open doors to rear rooms, a wall display for "hi tails" showing three kittens, and a NAPA poster with NAPA enclosed in a hexagon.
 A time clock is in the left room.
 As Durkin speaks and moves we then see a display for "Pooch Air Fresheners" hanging from the wall.